 Publishing Support Grants

 Administered by the Dean of the Faculty, these grants are available to help subsidize the cost of publication for scholarly works (e.g., page charges, indexing, editing).
-Approximately $10,000 is available each year; maximum of $1,500 per faculty member.
+Maximum award of $750 per faculty member.

 Administered by the Center for Teaching and Learning, this grant provides $2500 for support of faculty research in the scholarship of teaching and learning.